Hi-Media/reST-test/doc/Chap3-RESTAPIResources-requestNewOrder.rst

                                                              - 7 = E-commerce with :term:`SSL`/TLS Encryption
                                                              - 9 = Recurring E-commerce

                                                              A default ECI value can be set in the preferences page.
                                                              An ECI value sent along in the transaction will overwrite the default ECI value.
-Refer to the appendices (Appendix C) to get further information.

-  authentication_indicator   N            1                  Indicates if the :term:`3-D Secure` authentication should be performed.
+                                                             Refer to the appendices (Appendix C) to get further information. authentication_indicator   N            1                  Indicates if the :term:`3-D Secure` authentication should be performed.
 Can be used to overrule the merchant level configuration.

                                                              - 0 = Bypass authentication
                                                              - 1 = Continue if possible (Default)
   =========================  ===========  =======  ========  =====================================================================================================================================================================

-The following table lists the Parameters specific to Qiwi Wallet
+The following table lists the Parameters specific to Qiwi Wallet:

 .. table:: Table: Parameters specific to Qiwi Wallet
   :class: table-with-wrap